Sylvexia/personal_research/10-1 Personal Research.md

 		- The creation of `func` dialect
 		- How a conversion is written?
 - For `llvm` dialect, take invoking `exp` for example,
-	- we can now:
+	- We can now:
-		- lower from math dialect
+		- lower from `math` dialect
 		- to `func` dialect
 		- to `llvm` dialect
 		- to `llvm` `IR`